huangvincent/transcripBot/README.md

 # transcripBot
-A reddit bot that transcribes speech from Reddit videos into text
+A reddit bot that transcribes speech from Reddit videos into text.
+Uses PRAW and Google Cloud Speech-to-Text